-Just like lifting weights makes your muscles stronger, practicing meditation grows your ability to cultivate peace in your mind.
+Just like lifting weights makes your muscles stronger, practising meditation grows your ability to cultivate peace in your mind.

 How many times have you heard someone say, I’m feeling so unfit, I really need to do some exercise?
 Majority of people readily identify with the connection between good physical health and physical exercise.

 Why is this so?
-I think it stems back to the fact that we teach Physical Education (PE) in our schools but not Mental Education (ME).
-For a lot of people, they have heard of meditation but not experienced it.
+I think it stems back to the fact that we teach Physical Education in our schools but not Mental Education.
+A lot of people, have heard of meditation but not experienced it.
 It’s a foreign concept for many but once you start (just like regular physical exercise), regular mental exercise will have you in your best mental state.

 In a world that is becoming so over stimulated by technology, it is more important than ever to slow down and take some time to sit with yourself and just be.

 There are so many benefits to meditation some of which include, but are not limited to increased immunity, boosted memory, emotional balance, reduction in stress, improvement in sleep, increased compassion, lowering of blood pressure and enhancement of the way you experience your life.

 So how do you start?
 How do you easily get your regular dose of mental exercise?
 I recommend either starting with a guided meditation app so that you can slowly build up mastering your mind, or going to a guided mediation class.

 If you’re looking for an app, here’s the top three apps that I’ve tired